William Slim, 1st Viscount Slim: Historical assessment

-Lieutenant General Sir John Kiszely has recommended Slim's memoirs (Defeat into Victory) (1956) in which he (Slim) candidly talks about his own mistakes in the Burma campaign.
+Lieutenant General Sir John Kiszely has recommended Slim's memoirs (Defeat into Victory) (1956) in which Slim candidly talked about his own mistakes in the Burma campaign.
+The book has never been out of print.
 Kiszely has described Slim as "perhaps the Greatest Commander of the 20th Century" and has commenting on Slim's "self-deprecating style" Military historian Max Hastings stated:

 In contrast to almost every other outstanding commander of the war, Slim was a disarmingly normal human being, possessed of notable self-knowledge.
 He was without pretension, devoted to his wife, Aileen, their family and the Indian Army.
 His calm, robust style of leadership and concern for the interests of his men won the admiration of all who served under him ...
 His blunt honesty, lack of bombast and unwillingness to play courtier did him few favours in the corridors of power.
 Only his soldiers never wavered in their devotion.

 The spirit of comradeship Slim created within Fourteenth Army lived on after the war in the Burma Star Association, of which Slim was a co-founder and first President.

 A statue of Slim on Whitehall, outside the Ministry of Defence, was unveiled by Queen Elizabeth II in 1990.
 Designed by Ivor Roberts-Jones, the statue is one of three British Second World War military leaders (the others being Alan Brooke and Bernard Montgomery).

 Slim's papers were collected by his biographer, Ronald Lewin, and given to the Churchill Archives Centre by Slim's wife, Aileen, Viscountess Slim, and son, John Slim, 2nd Viscount Slim, and other donors, 1977–2001.
 Lewin's biography, Slim: The Standardbearer, was awarded the 1977 WH Smith Literary Award.